jacobotaylor/SEO-HW/README.md

 ## usage
-Steal everything and torrent constantly. property is theft. tm
+i think this is like a legal section maybe. property is theft. tm